magento/merchdocs/src/sales/checkout-step1-shipping.md

 title: 'Checkout Step 1: Shipping'
 ---

 The first step of the checkout process is for the customer to complete the shipping address information, and to choose the shipping method.
+For more information, see [shipping methods]({% link configuration/sales/shipping-methods.md %}).

 If the customer has an account, the shipping address is entered automatically, but can be changed if needed.

 - {:.ee-only}The format of the street address for the recipient and sender is determined by the properties of the [customer address attribute]({% link stores/attributes-customer-address.md %}).
 The input validation setting determines the valid characters that can be used in a shipping address.